sujalvk888/Docscope-AI/README.md

 ## Anti-Hallucination Strategy

-One of DocScope AI's defining features is its strict grounding policy.
+One of Infidocs AI's defining features is its strict grounding policy.

 The AI is instructed to: